rathod-tirth/Python/README.md

    - If the file doesn't exist it will throw an error.

-   - Python reads the file using a pointer so subsequent use of read functionality will return start from the end of the previous read function since it saves the pointer at that place.
+   - Python reads the file using a pointer so subsequent use of read functionality will return start from the end of the previous read function.

    - Subsequent attempts to read the file using `read()` will return empty string as the pointer is already at the end of the line.